Accidents happen. They can happen in a far away country where you have little to no knowledge of the medical system – like me.

 Getting around South Korea on crutches is hard, but doable.
 You will get stared at, even more so than a foreigner would have been stared at before.
 One time a little boy ran up to me and pointed at my foot in shock, then touched my crutches, seemingly amazed by them.
 It was then that I realized that I hadn’t seen anyone else on crutches in Seoul, or even anyone else who had an apparent injury.

-Korea has amazing hospitals, with huge, clean, and very high-tech facilities.
+Korea has amazing hospitals with huge, clean, high-tech facilities.
 Getting in, I got a wheelchair and a boy I had been playing with offered to take me to get checked in.
 He spoke a little Korean and I didn’t.

 We were pointed in the direction of the ER and only had to wait 5 minutes for a translator to come down and check us in.
 The ER at Severance Hospital was much less chaotic than American ones and my wait time for everything was never more than 20 minutes.
 Honestly though, I think that might’ve been because I was a foreigner as I saw many people waiting longer than me.
 I was the only foreigner and EVERYONE stared at me intensely.